Uniform Domain-Name Dispute-Resolution Policy: Historical background

-When ICANN was first set up, one of the core tasks assigned to it was "The Trademark Dilemma", the use of trade marks as domain names without the trademark owner's consent.
+When ICANN was first set up, a core task assigned to it was "The Trademark Dilemma", the use of trade marks as domain names without the trademark owner's consent.
 By the late 1990s, such use was identified as problematic and likely to lead to consumers being misled.
 In the United Kingdom, the Court of Appeal described such domain names as "an instrument of fraud".

 One of the first steps was that Member States commissioned the United Nations World Intellectual Property Organization (WIPO) to produce a report on the tension between trademarks and domain names.
 Published on 30 April 1999, the WIPO Report recommended the establishment of a "mandatory administrative procedure concerning abusive registrations", which would allow for a "neutral venue in the context of disputes that are often international in nature."
 The procedure was not intended to deal with cases with competing rights, nor would it exclude the jurisdiction of the courts.
 It would, however, be mandatory in the sense that "each domain name application would, in the domain name agreement, be required to submit to the procedure if a claim was initiated against it by a third party.
 The WIPO Report also set out the current three-stage test of the UDRP.

 At its meetings on August 25 and 26, 1999 in Santiago, Chile, the ICANN Board of Directors adopted the UDRP Policy, based on the recommendations contained in the Report of the WIPO Internet Domain Name Process, as well as comments submitted by registrars and other interested parties.

 On October 24, 1999, the ICANN Board adopted a set of Rules for Uniform Domain Name Dispute Resolution Policy (the UDRP Rules) setting out the procedures and other requirements for each stage of the dispute resolution administrative procedure.
 The procedure is administered by dispute resolution service providers accredited by ICANN.

 Following adoption by ICANN, the UDRP was launched on 1 December 1999, and the first case determined under it by WIPO was World Wrestling Federation Entertainment, Inc v.
 Michael Bosman, involving the domain name worldwrestlingfederation.com.
 Since then WIPO provides a globally-used Jurisprudential Overview to summarize case law on a range of common and important substantive and procedural issues under the UDRP.